Skip to content

 1. Open Tadpole OS in your browser:

-2. Go to βš™οΈ System Configuration from the sidebar.
+2. Go to βš™οΈ Settings from the sidebar (bottom-left gear icon).

-3. Under Engine Connection, verify the URL (TadpoleOSUrl) is set to your engine endpoint and the Neural Engine Access Token (formerly Neural Token) matches your .env value.
+3. Under Engine Connection, verify the TadpoleOS URL is set to your engine endpoint and the Neural Engine Access Token matches your .env value.

 4. Click Save Changes β€” the dashboard auto-reconnects immediately using the Lazy Singleton Socket protocol.

-5. In the Multi-Tab Bar, you can now open additional operational contexts (Missions, Hierarchy, etc.) without losing your current view.
+5. In the Tab Bar, you can now open additional operational contexts (Missions, Hierarchy, etc.) without losing your current view.

 TIP

 Multi-Monitor Setup: Tadpole OS supports State-Preserved Detachment.
-Click the External Link icon on any tab or high-fidelity components like the Swarm Pulse Visualizer to "pop out" that context into a dedicated portal window.
+Click the External Link icon on any tab to "pop out" that context into a dedicated portal window.
 This uses a shared JS heap for zero-latency cross-window synchronization.

 Step 2: Unlock the Neural Vault & Add Your Groq Provider